Diegoj029/Real-State-Website/README.md

 ### Property page
-When a user clicks on a property in the list you should take them to a page that displays all the property's detailed information.
-Use the properties/{property_id} endpoint.
+When a user clicks on a property in the list it takes them to a page that displays all the property's detailed information.

 <details><summary>Show Image</summary>
 <p>